boazbk/tcs/lec_04_code_and_data.md

 * We set $1$ to be the index corresponding to the label `y` and so the  output is the value of the variables $(1,0),\ldots,(0,m-1)$ which are equal to `avars[0*t+1]`,...,`avars[(m-1)*t+1]`.

-^[TODO: Perhaps comment that we will not use the indices $2$ and $3$ as to maintain compatiblity with the representation of NAND++ that will be introduced later on.]
+^[TODO: Perhaps comment that we will not use the indices $2$ and $3$ as to maintain compatibility with the representation of NAND++ that will be introduced later on.]

 The following is a   _Python_ function `EVAL` that on input $n,m,P,x$ where $P$ is a list of six-tuples and $x$ is list of $0/1$ values, returns the result of the execution of the NAND program represented by $P$ on $x$:^[To keep things simple, we will not worry about the case that $P$ does not represent a valid program of $n$ inputs and $m$ outputs.]